pip-services/pip-services-docs/content/en/toolkit/tutorials/microservice_facade/step6.md

 </div>

 Now, let’s create a file with a test client, which will help us test our user and session related operations.
-Place the code below into a file named **RestClientTest.py**:
+Place the code below into a file named **RestClientTest**:

 <div class="content-tab-selector">
 	<div class="btn-group tab-selector-btn-group" role="group" aria-label="Language selector">